-Highland Avenue changed the culinary landscape of Hickory, North Carolina when the farm-to-table restaurant opened in 2013 and has garnered regional and national praise for locally sourced foods.
+Highland Avenue Restaurant changed the culinary landscape of Hickory, North Carolina in 2013 when the farm-to-table restaurant opened.
+Highland Avenue has garnered regional and national praise for locally sourced foods.
 On any given day, farmers and purveyors are walking through the back door, arms loaded down with produce, cheese and meats from their North Carolina farms.

-Highland Avenue, is quickly becoming a destination for people who love good food.
-Located on the second floor of the beautifully renovated former Holler Hosiery Mill in the up and coming Southeast District of Hickory, Highland Avenue pays homage to the city’s rich manufacturing history while focusing on New American cuisine.
-Appalachian trout, pork belly, shrimp and grits, scratch made breads and pasta, and house cured meat are a few of the popular items you’ll find on the menu.
+Highland Avenue is quickly becoming a destination for people who love good food.
+Located on the second floor of the beautifully renovated Holler Hosiery Mill, Highland Avenue pays homage to the city’s rich manufacturing history while focusing on Appalachian cuisine.
+Trout, oysters and shrimp; homemade pastas and breads; flatbread, chicken pot pie, and filet mignon are a few of the popular items you’ll find on the menu.
 The restaurant offers stunning, seasonal fare and provides guests with a taste of true Southern hospitality.

 As a part of the management team at Highland Avenue, Robert Locke is passionate about providing guests with the highest standards of southern hospitality.
 His innate desire to serve, enthusiasm, and level head make him an essential part of the Highland Avenue team.
 A 2012 graduate of the University of South Carolina, where he studied history and political science, Locke has worked in food and beverage since he was 15.
 The opportunity to work in an environment that combined his love for family, hospitality and history immediately drew him to the Hollar Hosiery restoration and Highland Avenue.
 Locke devotes time to his hometown community of Hickory through numerous boards and organizations including the Lake Hickory Rotary Club and YMCA of Catawba Valley .When not at the helm of Highland Avenue Restaurant, Locke enjoys spending time with his dog Jacks and playing Ultimate Frisbee.